-How to Get a Paralegal Certificate: Everything You Need To Know
+How to Get a Paralegal Certificate: What You Need to Know

 Paralegal Specialist Certificate Program Page

 If you’re looking for a career in the legal field but aren’t quite ready to attend law school, becoming a paralegal is a great way to get started.
-By assisting attorneys, law firms, corporations, or government entities, paralegals are key players in many elements and procedures of the legal profession, including document drafting, case preparation, research, and managing client communications.
+By assisting attorneys, law firms, corporations, or government entities, paralegals are key players in many aspects of the legal profession, including litigation management, document drafting, case preparation, legal research and writing, and managing client communications, to name only a few.

 Table of Contents